Mark Cuban to donate $100,000 to aid Dallas schools after tornadoes

-Dozens of schools across the metroplex were affected for days by the storms that hit the area and generated nine different tornadoes, but Dallas ISD was hit particularly hard.
+Dozens of schools across the metroplex were affected for days by the storms that hit the area and generated 10 different tornadoes, but Dallas ISD was hit particularly hard.

 Dallas Independent School District Superintendent Michael Hinojosa said Monday that two schools would likely be a complete loss: Walnut Hill Elementary School and Edward H. Cary Middle School.